-Important note - GP Locum work and employed GP posts
+Important note - GP Locum work and employed practitioner posts

-Where it transpires that, following assessment and allocation to a tier, the incorrect percentage of employee contributions have been paid on 2017/18 GP Locum income through forms A & B, salaried practitioner or bed fund posts, the GP must contact PCSE or the LHB to correct any arrears/apply for a refund.
+Where it transpires that, following assessment and allocation to a tier, the incorrect percentage of employee contributions have been paid on 2018/19 GP freelance locum income through forms A & B, salaried practitioner or bed fund posts, the GP must contact PCSE or the LHB to correct any arrears/apply for a refund.
 Any arrears or refunds in respect of such contributions are outside the scope of this certificate.
 Please refer to the notes on the Type 2 Medical Practitioner Self-Assessment Form and GP Locum form B for further information.

-In the rare circumstance that the organisation no longer exists and there are tier adjustments to the contributions, please contact NHS Pensions for further advice using the following email address: nhsbsa.practitioners@nhs.net ii.
-Non-GP Providers
+In the rare circumstance that the organisation no longer exists and there are tier adjustments to the contributions, please contact NHS Pensions for further advice using the following email address: nhsbsa.practitioners@nhs.net